3X3CODE/MainMenuEnhanced/README.md

 > [!IMPORTANT]
 > **This mod is still in BETA** <br>
 > Issues are expected.
 Fixes are coming soon. <br>
 > Any and all feedback is accepted.
-You can DM me on [Discord](https://discord.com/users/1044631490165755914), or create an issue.
+Please join the [Discord server](https://discord.gg/kU6dgkRwAB) for support and more information.

 ## Known Issues
 Errors while hot reloading on json. <br>